hitesh920/deploy-mirror-leech-bot/README.md

 ### Extra:

-- If you facing error while deploying or have any other doubt then you can ask for help at [@mirrorsociety](https://t.me/mirrorsociety) by tagging @hitesh920 there.
+- If you facing error while deploying or have any other doubt then you can ask for help at [@mirrorsociety](https://t.me/mirrorsociety) by tagging @hitesh920.
 - If you want to update your bot then just do `/restart` or you can also turn dynos off and on from your heroku app.
 - If you want to update config.env then goto your config.env gist > edit > save > then `/restart` the bot.
 - If you want to redeploy the just follow the step 6 and start the workflow again.